lewismcgeary/AndroidtoAppleVectorLogo/README.md

 # AndroidtoAppleVectorLogo

-This project is an Android app demoing the use of AnimatedVectorDrawables to morph vector graphics within an android app.
-It is compatible with Android version 5.0(Lollipop) and above.
+Android app demoing the use of AnimatedVectorDrawables to morph vector graphics within an android app.

 Tutorial for making this: [https://lewismcgeary.github.io/posts/animated-vector-drawable-pathMorphing/](https://lewismcgeary.github.io/posts/animated-vector-drawable-pathMorphing/).